karttur/geoimagine/_posts/2018/2018-10-23-GRACEblog.markdown

 ## Significant changes and trends

-The process <span class='process'></span> combines the MK test and other layers and produces outputs that only show pixels with significant changes.
-It is a a way to highlight regions that have experienced statistically significant changes.

-For now the process only produces a fix output, showing the absolute changes betweeen two given years.
-Two versions are produced, one showing the changes for all areas, and one showing only areas with statistically significant changes.
+The process <span class='process'>signiftrendsancillary</span> combines the MK test estimates of absolute changes over the defined period.
+Two layers are produced, one showing the changes for all areas, and one showing only areas with statistically significant changes.

 ```
 <manageprocess>